How to block adult content using free OpenDNS

 YouTube is a wonderful resource with just about any video ever made on it.
 Blocking it can be limiting for some people.
 With OpenDNS set, it will automatically filter YouTube videos so they are in “Safety Mode.”
 If you want to restrict YouTube videos without relying on OpenDNS, we have an article that explains how to turn on YouTube Safety Mode.
 You will need to decide for yourself if the Safety Mode settings on YouTube are good enough, but it is the best available.
 On KidzSearch.com we do not allow YouTube videos and have many child-friendly alternative video sites as good alternatives that are all reviewed safe videos.

 You can also choose to use the YouTube App for kids A negative to this app is that the videos available may not match your child’s interest and they tend to be more commercial in nature.
 Older kids may find it too childish for them.
-However, it will give you the most video safety.
+However, it will give you video safety.

 Safe Web Search Engines